AryanAshar0810/movie-Recommendation-Using-R-Programming/README.md

 recommendation system in R, we will work on a collaborative filtering recommendation system and more specifically, ITEM based collaborative recommendation system.

-The PDF file contains the step-wise implementation of the code with the exaplaination.
+The PDF file is the guide which contains the step-wise implementation of the code with the exaplaination.